-Use of Fibrin Sealants "Tissue Glue" During Rhytidectomy Advisory-
+Use of Fibrin Sealants "Tissue Glue" Advisory-

-Fibrin sealants which are produced from heat-treated human blood components to inactivate virus transmission are used to hold tissue layers together at surgery and to diminish post-operative bruising following a rhytidectomy.
+Fibrin sealants which are produced from heat-treated human blood components to inactivate virus transmission are used to hold tissue layers together at surgery and to diminish post-operative bruising following surgery.
 This product has been carefully produced from screened donor blood plasma for hepatitis, syphilis, and human immunodeficiency virus (HIV).
 These products have been used safely for many years as sealants in cardiovascular and general surgery.
-This product is thought to be of help in diminishing surgical bleeding and by adhering layers of tissue together.
+This product is thought to be of help in diminishing surgical bleeding by adhering layers of tissue together.

-Previous Surgical Scars- The presence of surgical scars from previous facial or neck surgery may limit the amount of skin tightening that can be produced.
+Previous Surgical Scars- The presence of surgical scars from previous facial surgery may limit the amount of skin tightening that can be produced.